 Asheville, NC-based Noble Ciders has its own line of hard cider spritzers that come in four culinary-inspired flavors, each one more delicious-sounding than the last: Orange & Jasmine Tea, Lime & Hibiscus, Grapefruit & Citra, and Lemon & Elderflower.
 Each one is made with fresh-pressed local apples and real ingredients, coming in at 4% ABV and only 99 calories with no added sugar.
 Shop online to pick up a few four-packs for your warm-weather outdoor adventures!

 In 2019, Shacksbury released its first cider seltzer, the over-the-top-cute Shorts.
-Its follow-up for 2020 is possibly even more adorable, a little 8-ounce baseball-themed dude called Lo-Ball.
+Its follow-up is possibly even more adorable, a little 8-ounce baseball-themed dude called Lo-Ball.
 This Rookie of the Year is what Shacks is calling a “citrusy highball cider,” which does indeed have bright notes of lemon and some remarkably present whiskey notes.
 It comes in at 4.8% ABV, 70 calories and 2 grams sugar, and drinking an entire sixer of this would be a totally reasonable accomplishment!
+Shop online.

 What hard cider seltzers or spritzers have you been crushing this summer?
 Let us know in the comments!